-Come on, come y'all to the Oak Street Po-Boy Festival in Uptown New Orleans on November 11th.
-More than 60 vendors will be offering up their takes on New Orleans' favorite sandwich.
+Come on, come y'all to the Oak Street Po-Boy Festival in Uptown New Orleans on November 6th.
+Vendors from all around the city will be offering up their takes on New Orleans' favorite sandwich.
 Great food, great music, great art.
 Another great day in New Orleans.

-The Hell Fest is five days of funny from dozens of comedians of all kinds.
-The event takes place in venues all over the city from November 14-18.
+The Hell Fest is seven days of silly from dozens of comedians of all kinds.
+The event takes place in venues all over the city from November 8-14.

 Be sure and check out our annual light festival at Celebration in the Oaks in City Park.
-It is held nightly November 23-25 and November 30-January 1 (closed Christmas Eve and New Year's Eve).
+It is held nightly November 24-January 1.
 The park's gorgeous trees are covered in hundreds of thousands of lights and there are numerous other light displays throughout the 25 acres of City Park.
 Take a ride on the train to see all the glittering lights.
 This is a truly spectacular holiday event that you do not want to miss!